 - Exposure to endocrine-disrupting chemicals (xenoestrogens) such as BPA, pesticides, PCBs, parabens etc interrupts oestrogen signalling pathways

 It is important to think of menopause as the natural transition that it is and not focus on negative aspects.
 It signifies a move into a new chapter of life that many women can find free-ing and transformative.
-At the same time, we need to have access to, and guidance on how to soften the hormonal effects and alleviate troublesome symptoms.
+At the same time, we deserve to have access to treatments and guidance on how to soften the effects of hormonal changes and alleviate troublesome symptoms.

-It depends on the patient’s symptoms and overall health and the stage of perimenopause/ menopause that they are in as to what we need to focus on and how we prioritise aspects to their treatment.
-Some of the specific treatment approaches that I may incorporate into a patient’s treatment protocol could include:
+It depends on the patient’s symptoms and overall health and the stage of perimenopause/ menopause that they are in as to what we focus on and prioritise in their treatment.
+Some of the specific medicinal and dietary remedies that I may incorporate into a patient’s treatment protocol could include:

 - Herbs like sage and Black cohosh in herbal formulas along with supplementation of magnesium, taurine, vitamin B6 and zinc for hot flushes